 How technology fits into Oakland’s future and the priorities for the Bryan Parker administration in developing Oakland as a vibrant and innovative city.

 Dear Supporters, It is important that we honor the victims of crime in Oakland.
-Whether the crime is a violent one, robbery or murder we must show compassion. […]
+Whether the crime is a violent one, robbery or murder we […]

-Good afternoon, As reported by CBS Channel 5 last night, the race for Oakland mayor may be a year away, but our campaign is now the frontrunner in fundraising and our […]
+Good afternoon, As reported by CBS Channel 5 last night, the race for Oakland mayor may be a year away, […]